Linda Morgan: Collision

+Aftermath

 Linda's father, ABC Radio Network news commentator Edward P. Morgan, was based in New York City.
 On his daily broadcast, he reported the collision of the ocean liners, not telling his thousands of listeners that his daughter had been aboard the Andrea Doria and was believed to have been killed.

 Linda, who suffered a broken arm, was quickly dubbed the "miracle girl" by the news media as the story of her survival and the circumstances spread.
 She returned to New York City aboard the crippled Stockholm, where she was reunited with her mother Jane Cianfarra, who had been severely injured in the cabin where her husband had died, and her father.
-Edward Morgan then made another broadcast less able to conceal his emotions, describing the difference between reporting the news about strangers and his own loved ones.
+Edward Morgan then made another broadcast less able to conceal his emotions, demonstrating the difference between reporting the news about strangers and his own loved ones.

 Linda Morgan was admitted to St. Vincent's Hospital in New York, where her broken arm was placed in traction.
+Sister Loretta Bernard, administrator of the hospital, gave Polanco a Miraculous Medal of Our Lady.
 When Polanco, her Spanish-speaking crewman benefactor, was on a weekend leave from the Stockholm, he went to the hospital to pay a visit.
-Sister Loretta Bernard, administrator of the hospital, gave Polanco a Miraculous Medal of Our Lady.
 Then Linda's father, who had also worked in Mexico, greeted him with a hearty embrace.
 "Hombre, hombre," said Mr. Morgan, "Man, man how can I ever thank you?"

+Later life

 Morgan suffered from survivor's guilt, as her stepfather and younger half-sister had been killed and her mother badly injured.

+She moved to San Antonio, Texas, in 1970.
+She served as a curator at the McNay Art Museum and is currently the curator of the Tobin Theatre Arts Fund.

-Morgan moved to San Antonio, Texas, in 1970.
-Her husband since 1968, Phil Hardberger, became Mayor of San Antonio in June 2005.
+Her husband since 1968, Phil Hardberger, served as Mayor of San Antonio from 2005 to 2009.